obisargoni/multiscale-ped-abm/scripts/gis_data_processing/README.txt

 4. checkDiNetworkRouting.py

+NOTE: Requires manually placing shape files of vehicle OD nodes in the processed data directory.

 Given the road nodes to use as vehicle ODs this procudes random flows between ODs, checking that a route is possible.

 5. randomOD2.py